The Entire Team Speaks Spanish

 Dog bite injuries can result in severe and potentially disfiguring injuries to the plaintiff.
 Common injuries caused by dog bites include:

 Should the owner know of their dog’s propensity to bite, the plaintiff may receive economic and non-economic damages.
-However, if the dog owner had no prior knowledge, they are responsible only for the plaintiff’s actual, economic damages.
+However, if the dog owner had no prior knowledge of their pet’s potential to bite someone, they are responsible only for the plaintiff’s actual, economic damages.

 Economic damages include any monetary loss the plaintiff suffered as a result of the dog bite.
 The defendant is responsible for the plaintiff’s past and future medical costs, lost wages, rehabilitation, household services, and any out-of-pocket expenses caused by the injury.